Welcome to Loyola

 Loyola will become a Board Regional School for French Immersion for all of Mississauga students.
 This program will attract high achieving students that want to pursue French.
 Loyola will now have 2 Specialized French programs: Extended French Program, students must take 7 French course and French Immersion, student must take 10 French Courses.

-Loyola Catholic Secondary School will be celebrating on May 8 its bi-annual Culturefest for the first time in the new building.
-All are welcome to attend this wonderful evening of sampling delicious cultural food, watching student performers of cultural dance and song, and visiting the 15 pavilions prepared by hard working students and staff representing the diversity of the Loyola community.
-It all starts with a parade of flags outside at 5:00 pm and doors open from 5:30 - 8:30 pm.
-Tickets are $8 in advance; $10 at the door; children under 12 years old $5 and children under 5 years old are free.
+Loyola Catholic Secondary School celebrated on May 8 its bi-annual Culturefest for the first time in the new building.
+A wonderful evening of sampling delicious cultural food, watching student performers of cultural dance and song, and visiting the 15 pavilions prepared by hard working students and staff representing the diversity of the Loyola community.
+It started with a parade of flags outside at 5:00 pm and doors open from 5:30 - 8:30 pm. .
 Proceeds will go towards storm relief in the Philippines through Caritas and towards new school equipment at Loyola.
-For more information, call 905-820-9822.

 ... to all students who attended the Harry Jerome Awards celebrating 32 years of excellence within the African Canadian Community, at the Metro Toronto Convention Centre.
 Among the 12 award winners was Orlando Bowen, who got an award for "community service".
 Orlando met, had a good chat, and took pictures, with our students.